NASA-IMPACT/dashboard-api-starter/README.md

 [precommit cc12c5a] fix a really important thing
  ```

-in `stack/config.yml` and / or listing datasets from an external `STAC_API_URL`.

-Metadata is used to list serve data via `/datasets`, `/tiles`, and `/timelapse` There are 2 possible sources of metadata for serving these resources.
+Metadata is used to list serve data via `/datasets`, `/tiles`, and `/timelapse`.
+Datasets are fetched from the bucket configured in `config.yml`.

-1. Static JSON files, stored in `dashboard_api/db/static/datasets/`
-2. STAC API, defined in `stack/config.yml`

-In `lambda/dataset_metadata_generator` is code for a lambda to asynchronously generate metadata json files.

-This lambda generates metadata in 2 ways:

-1. Reads through the s3 bucket to generate a file that contains the datasets for each given spotlight option (_all, global, tk, ny, sf, la, be, du, gh) and their respective domain for each spotlight.
-2. If `STAC_API_URL` is configured in `stack/config.yml`, fetches collections from a STAC catalogue and generates a metadata object for each collection.

 ## Cloud Deployment